Cursor

 Install with Cursor

-Manual Installation
+Manual installation

 For all your projects

-in your home directory
+Create ~/.cursor/mcp.json in your home directory

 For one project

-at your project root
+Create .cursor/mcp.json at your project root

 In either file, add this configuration:

-{ "mcpServers": { "onehorizon": { "command": "npx", "args": [ "mcp-remote@latest", "https://mcp.onehorizon.ai/mcp" ] } }}
+{ "mcpServers": { "one_horizon": { "command": "npx", "args": [ "mcp-remote@latest", "https://mcp.onehorizon.ai/mcp" ] } }}

 Activate in Cursor